ASO Officers and Board Members

 Krystel Anderson has Asperger Syndrome, OCD, a genetic blood disorder and rare complex autoimmune diseases.
 Despite these challenges, Krystel obtained a technical degree in Radio Broadcasting and went on to become a radio personality and a nationally syndicated radio producer.
 After emergency brain surgery at the age of 25, Krystel decided to pursue her love of scientific communication and majored in Scientific Communications and minored in the Biological Sciences.
 Major interests include healthcare ethics, philosophy, religious history and languages.
 Krystel has worked in both technical and social service fields.
 She was born in Europe, and raised in Nevada, New Mexico and Washington state.
 Recently she relocated to Portland, Oregon after working with the homeless and disabled population of San Francisco, California.
 Krystel is passionate about teaching, technology and advocating a safe space for autistic individuals and their families.
 In her spare time she likes to read historical novels, hike and expand her knowledge of digital photography.

 Barbara is an Autism consultant for parents both in the Portland area and internationally.
 She has been in the field of autism for 22 years as an aide, group home parent, teacher and consultant for ages 0 - 18 years.
-She has volunteered with the Autism Society of Oregon for 7 years and has started a professionals group focused on ensuring best practice and resources for autism in our Portland community.
+She has volunteered with the Autism Society of Oregon for several years and has started a professionals group focused on ensuring best practice and resources for autism in our Portland community.

 Barbara started her work in Santa Cruz, California and received her bachelors in child psychology before moving to Oregon for her masters in Developmental Disabilities.
 She has worked for the county and private sector before starting her own business a few years ago.